front-end-styleguide/init/init/README.md

 Make sure CLI is installed globally with `npm install -g front-end-styleguide-cli`.
 If you don't want to or cannot install the CLI you have to use `./node_modules/.bin/front-end-styleguide` instead of `front-end-styleguide`.

-Run `npm install` to get all dependencies. `npm update` will update already installed dependencies.
+Run `npm install` to get all dependencies. `npm update` will install and update all dependencies.

 *To check for outdated packages without updating them run `npm outdated`.*